Black Friday Car-Buying Guide

 2. COMPARE CASH BACK AND LOW FINANCING OFFERS

 Almost every ad during the Thanksgiving Day football games promises 0% percent financing on new cars and trucks, or gobs of cash back.
 Which one will save you more?
-Plug the numbers into an online calculator to find out, but don’t forget to read the fine print on any offer.
+Plug the numbers into to find out, but don’t forget to read the fine print on any offer.
 That low, low financing?
 It’s probably only available to people with pristine credit.
 The cash-back and rebates are typically shaved off the MSRP (sticker price), not the invoice prices and local market values you’ve been researching online.
 Examine discount offers before arriving at the dealership, and you’ll avoid any turkey surprise.

 3. GET PRE-QUALIFIED BEFORE BLACK FRIDAY